stilt0n/Dependor/CONTRIBUTING.md

 The key for this map will always be `FileToken.FilePath`.
 The reason for storing the tokens in a map will become apparent in other methods.

-To see more details on FileTokens see the [tokenizer README](../tokenizer/README.md).
+To see more details on FileTokens see the [tokenizer README](./internal/tokenizer/README.md).

-One important detail is that the ReExportMap is unpopulated by the tokenizer.
-This is because creating it requires all the files in the tree to be tokenized.
+One important detail is that the ReExportMap is only partially populated by the tokenizer.
+This is because some parts of creating it require all the files in the tree to be tokenized.

 #### Resolve import extensions